discopop-project/discopop/docs/Pattern_Detection/DiscoPoP_Explorer.md

 ### Pre-requisites
 To use the DiscoPoP Explorer, you need to have Python 3.6+ installed on your system.
-Further Python dependencies should have been installed during the [setup](../Setup.md), but can be installed using the following command:
+Further Python dependencies should have been installed during the [manual setup](../Manual_Quickstart/Manual_Setup.md), but can be installed using the following command:
 `pip install -r requirements.txt`

 ### Usage
-If you followed the installation instructions in the [setup](../Setup.md), you can execute the DiscoPoP Explorer by simply calling the module:
+If you followed the installation instructions in the [manual setup](../Manual_Quickstart/Manual_Setup.md), you can execute the DiscoPoP Explorer by simply calling the module:

 `discopop_explorer --path <path-to-your-output>`